 \subsection{GLR Statistics}

-When the post-change parameters are unknown, another way to perform change-point detection is to use the generalized likelihood ratio (GLR) statistic.
-The idea is to find the parameters that best fit the data and compare the likelihood ratio between the fitted parameters and the pre-change ones.
-The GLR statistic on Hawkes networks was discussed in \cite{li2017detecting}.
-A sliding window of fixed length $w$ is adopted, and within each window, the log-likelihood ratio is defined as
+When the post-change parameters are unknown, another way to perform change-point detection is via the generalized likelihood ratio (GLR) statistic.
+The idea is to find the parameters which best fit the data, then compare the likelihood ratio between the fitted parameters and the pre-change ones.
+This GLR statistics approach for multi-dimensional Hawkes processes was discussed in \cite{li2017detecting}.
+Using a sliding window of fixed length $w$, the log-likelihood ratio can be defined within each window as